Starhawk (character): Guardians of the Galaxy

+Freed from rebirth

+When the Guardians traveled back in time to the 20th century of Earth-616, their native timeline was altered – to the extent that Starhawk had lived his entire life over again and was waiting for their arrival.
+Stakar and Aleta had harsh words for each other, and the Hawk God appeared and intervened, attaching the two ex-lovers by bonding their fingers together.
+After being forced to work together for a time, the Hawk God again granted them audience, allowing them to plead their cases.
+He separated them and allowed only Stakar to retain his power, while Aleta was given back her former power to manipulate light.

+Aleta then chose to stay with the Guardians, while the Hawk God told Stakar the truth about his ancestry.
+He then went on a quest to learn more.
+During this quest he found the wounded Silver Surfer, whom he healed and equipped his Quantum Bands for a short time.
+Eon then reveals to Stakar that his biological father Quasar once wore the bands.
+Starhawk is then consumed by Abrogate, a place where all former Quantum-Band wielders go after death.
+Quasar tells him about his lover and Stakar's mother Kismet.
+Stakar finds her alive and living in a secluded religious retreat on the planet Vesper.
+After that, a creature who called himself Era, the son of Eon, revealed himself.
+It admitted having kidnapped Stakar at birth, along with other vile deeds.

 With the encouragement of the Hawk God, Starhawk and Kismet dedicated themselves to locating and confronting Era.

 Return

 Using some technology from his timeline, Starhawk teleports himself into the 21st century of the Earth-616 timeline, to meet up with that era's equivalent of the Guardians of the Galaxy on Knowhere.
 Vance Astro, aka Major Victory, was found by this new squad of Guardians, and Starhawk fights him before teleporting away.
 Starhawk again ventures to Knowhere, but this time appears as a woman.
 Claiming that there is not meant to be a Guardians of the Galaxy at this point in the timeline, and that Major Victory's appearance there has put the entire future in flux, she again attempts to kill Astro and the Guardians.
 She is detained by the Guardians, and held captive for a time, until Moondragon released her.
 She discovers that the anomaly that is disturbing the time stream is not Astro or the Guardians, but instead Black Bolt activating a bomb that will cause time and space to collapse.
 Starhawk sacrifices her life to save the Guardians, and instructs Star-Lord to stop Black Bolt, at any cost.